After travelling to 141 countries in the world, in this article, I cover ways on how to have a cultural experience when you travel.

 When we get too comfortable in life, solo travelling gives us a chance to challenge ourselves and get out of our comfort zone.
 The world has a way of opening our minds to possibilities when we see the challenges, and experiences of other cultures.

 Learning about others' customs gives us a better understanding of each other and also shows us what we take for granted, especially coming from consumer-driven societies.
 There is no better way to learn from another culture than to visit a country.
 I’m not just talking about spending three days on a city break either.
-Getting out into the rural towns and countryside are where you’ll find the locals and be able to observe their traditional way of life, instead of that of a city dweller.
+Getting out into the rural towns and countryside is where you’ll find the locals and be able to observe their traditional way of life, instead of that of a city dweller.

-Visit Ullan Bator in Mongolia, for instance, and you won’t find much culture, but step away from the city and in less than two hours, you’ll be greeted with nomadic hospitality that is near forgotten in the capital.
+Visit Ulan Bator in Mongolia, for instance, and you won’t find much culture, but step away from the city and in less than two hours, you’ll be greeted with nomadic hospitality that is near forgotten in the capital.
 But wherever you travel, there may be some cultural differences that you need to know before you go.

 Cultures tend to evolve in different ways.
 Some cultures excel or have abundance in certain areas that other cultures may be short of.
 Immersing ourselves in other cultures helps us to get a different perspective on life.
-It can help us to understand other people better and the reasons as to why they do things a certain way.
+It can help us to understand other people better and the reasons why they do things a certain way.

 Having prior knowledge of a country will not only make your life easier when you arrive but it will help you to merge into your surroundings with more ease.
-You’ll also be able to help other solo travellers who follow your footsteps through the same countries.
+You’ll also be able to help other solo travellers who follow in your footsteps through the same countries.

 You’ll have a better understanding of the way the country works and how to interact with people, especially as a solo woman.
 Being alone can be seen as a bit taboo in some countries, such as Nepal, India and the Middle East, especially if you are unmarried with no children, so saying that you have a husband or a partner will help any unwanted looks of disapproval and make you feel more comfortable.

 One huge difference is time.
 Understanding that some countries do not operate on the same time schedule can take some getting used to.
 They may eat later or turn up two hours late, which can be frustrating coming from a punctual culture.
 Try to adapt your schedule to theirs and not get frustrated because they are not working to the schedule that you’re used to.
-Gestures differ too: in Bulgaria, people shaking their head for no actually means yes, so meanings can get lost in translation.
+Gestures differ too: in Bulgaria, people shaking their heads for no actually means yes, so meanings can get lost in translation.

 Don’t expect all the facilities to work either.
 In some countries running water is a luxury and should be used sparingly.
 In Mongolia, for instance, for two weeks every summer they turn the hot water off.
-In Cape Town they have frequent power cuts.
+In Cape Town, they have frequent power cuts.
 On Caribbean islands in Nicaragua, there is no electricity after the sun sets.
 This also applies to the internet, so don’t expect Wi-Fi wherever you go.

 Hygiene differs too.
-Throwing litter in Nepal is seen as normal, so is going to the toilet in the street in India.
+Throwing litter in Nepal is seen as normal, and so is going to the toilet in the street in India.
 It is common to spit or ‘hack’ your nose in parts of Asia, where the noise in China may not be what you’re used to.
-The use of microphones everywhere and people shouting, slurping and pushing in can get your anxiety levels up, but just breathe and realise that it is part of the culture.
+The use of microphones everywhere and people shouting, slurping and pushing in can get your anxiety levels up but just breathe and realise that it is part of the culture.
 Getting annoyed is the worst thing you can do.